tomecky1/currency-converter-react/README.md

 **things to do:**

-- add other currencies
+- add other currencies [DONE]
-- implement a real converter values for selected currency from API
+- implement a real converter values for selected currency from API [DONE]
 - other stuff (in future) 😁

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).